 - The central gallery space will be transformed, re-introducing daylight and recapturing the spirit of the original building.
 The gallery will house thousands of objects, many not seen by the public for many years.

-- The project will also tell the story of Frederick Horniman’s inspirational founding vision, his early collections and his gift of the Museum and Gardens to the nation.
+- The project will also tell the story of Frederick Horniman's inspirational founding vision, his early collections and his gift of the Museum and Gardens.

 - These transformed displays of our existing collection will be complemented by a vibrant new Studio space.
 Artists, scientists and creative thinkers will work with visitors and communities, responding to both the collection and global issues.

 The novelty, ambition and scope of the project will attract visitors from a great diversity of backgrounds and offer exciting opportunities for everyone to learn and share new ideas.

 Phase One of the project, to design the space, is now underway.

 A major fundraising campaign to raise £1.4 million to support the project has started.
 The project received initial support for a £3.3m grant from the Heritage Lottery Fund (HLF) last year.

 The new galleries are planned to open in 2018.